sviswana/deeplearning-paper-summaries/TextureNetworksFeedForward.md

 ### Relevant Architecture
 - Feed-forward *generator* network that takes noise sample as input, and produces texture sample.
 - There are two networks: descriptor & generator network.
 Descriptor network is pre-trained for image classification.
 Only generator network is updated, which makes training easier.
-- Loss function is based off Gatys et al. (see my SUMMARY here)- texture loss alone is used when training generator network, and weighted combination of texture & content loss is used for generator network for stylization.
+- Loss function is based off Gatys et al. (see my summary [**here**](https://github.com/sviswana/deeplearning-paper-summaries/blob/master/TextureNetworksFeedForward.md))- texture loss alone is used when training generator network, and weighted combination of texture & content loss is used for generator network for stylization.

 #### Certain training details
 - Learning via SGD.